RishavRaj625/RishavRaj625/README.md

 ## 🏆 Achievements
 - **Hackathon Winner**: Won a hackathon at **NIT Raipur** with a project on **Mineral Analysis**.
 Developed a solution that tackled complex data analysis and provided actionable insights into mineral properties.

-## 🔭 What I'm Working On
-- 🌐 Building a responsive website with interactive features.
-- 🚀 Experimenting with **Flask** and **JavaScript** for a dynamic user experience.
-- 💡 Working on a personal project: A joke website with categories and interactive features.

 ## 📊 GitHub Stats
  ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=RishavRaj625&show_icons=true&theme=dark)
  ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=RishavRaj625&theme=dark)